goncalomb/dotfiles/README.md

 # dotfiles

-My dotfiles and scripts for your favorite Linux distro (I use [Mint](https://linuxmint.com/download.php)) and [Termux](https://termux.com/) on Android.
+My dotfiles and scripts for your favorite Linux environment, I use [Mint](https://linuxmint.com/) and [Termux](https://termux.com/) on Android.

+The install procedure is for bash, usage with other shells is untested, but the scripts should be mostly portable and many are not even shell scripts.

+It should work on macOS.

 ## Install

-Must be installed on you $HOME directory or below! **BE AWARE!** It will prompt you to replace your .bashrc and .gitconfig files!
-If you don't want to replace your .bashrc just add `source "$HOME/dotfiles/bashrc"` to it.
-If you just want to use the scripts add `bin/` to your $PATH.
+Must be installed on your $HOME directory or any directory below!

     cd ~
     git clone https://github.com/goncalomb/dotfiles.git
     ./dotfiles/install.sh

+The install is quite tame and does not make big changes to your system.

+* it appends to '~/.bashrc' to source 'bashrc' from this repo
+* it changes the git global config '~/.gitconfig' to add 'include include.path' and 'core.excludesfile'

+Please do review the 'install.sh' script if you want.
+Also, you can just add `source "$HOME/dotfiles/bashrc"` to your init file if you want more control.

 ## Contents

 ### Bash

 A custom PS1 with git branch, some aliases and functions, see [bashrc](bashrc).
+When installed on Android with Termux, some extra bash functions are available, see [bashrc_termux](bashrc_termux).

 ### Git